01445 741333 | The Original Collection

 Spring

 Spring is a fantastic time to spot a wide variety of bird species as they are returning to Wester Ross from their southern migrations.
-Birds of prey are particularly active during the spring, making them easier to observe.
+Birds of prey are particularly active during springtime, making them easier to observe.
 While otters can be seen all year round, spring offers especially good opportunities to catch a glimpse of them along the coast and in rivers.

 Summer